luiscff/subvisual_code_challenge/README.md

 4. Usage

     On the homepage, you can search for a Pokémon by entering its name or ID.
-    The Pokémon’s name, ID, and sprite will be displayed if found.
+    The Pokémon's name, ID, and sprite will be displayed if found.
     You can use the "Previous" and "Next" buttons to navigate between Pokémon by their ID.

 5. Tests